- Instructions for Form 706-A - Introductory Material

 Use Form 4768, Application for Extension of Time To File a Return and/or Pay U.S. Estate (and Generation-Skipping Transfer) Taxes, to apply for an automatic extension of time to file.
 Check the "Form 706-A" box in Part II of Form 4768.

-If you are making an election to increase basis, see Basis on page 2 for information on paying interest.
+If you are making an election to increase basis, see Basis, later, for information on paying interest.

 Internal Revenue Service Center